 The homes have many features.
-Features include: cable TV in common areas, A/C, washer & dryer, full kitchen, fully furnished, linens and yards with a BBQ grill.
+Features include Internet, Wifi TV in common areas, A/C, washer & dryer, full kitchen, fully furnished, linens and yards with a BBQ grill.
 Accommodations can be made for those with a vehicle.

 - Frink Street residents are assigned tasks at the Ministry Center and The Lodge.
 They stay connected while they give back to the family and ministry.

-- Ongoing household-cleaning and property maintenance is mandatory.
+- Ongoing household cleaning and property maintenance are mandatory.

-- A deposit and first month Shared Expenses is due upon entering this transitional housing program.
+- A deposit and the first month of Shared Expenses are due upon entering this transitional housing program.